 Jeddah is a cosmopolitan city and the hub for tourism and trading.
-It is the largest seaport on the Red Sea, and the second-largest city in Saudi Arabia after the capital Riyadh.
-The city's geographical location places it at the heart of the region - within two hours flying distance from most capitals in the Middle East and Africa and at the junction of international airlines taking off to all major cities.
-Jeddah has been a port and trading city for centuries.
-Its geographical location defines it as the fourth largest industrial city in Saudi Arabia after Riyadh, Jubail and Yanbu and the second commercial center of the Middle East after Dubai.
+It is the largest seaport in the Red Sea, and the second-largest city in Saudi Arabia, after the capital Riyadh.
+This city's geographical location places it at the heart of the region - within A two-hour flying distance from most capitals in the Middle East and Africa , as well as at the junction of international airlines taking off to all major cities.
+Moreover, Jeddah has been a port and trading city for centuries.
+Its geographical location defines it as the fourth largest industrial city in Saudi Arabia after Riyadh, Jubail and Yanbu, and the second commercial center of the Middle East after Dubai.

-Today, it is a major commercial center in Saudi Arabia – it has many government offices as well as consulates for countries in the Americas, Middle East, Africa, Far East, and European Union.
+Today, Jeddah is a major commercial center in Saudi Arabia – it has many government offices as well as consulates for countries in the Americas, Middle East, Africa, Far East, and The European Union.

-It is known in the Kingdom for its shopping districts, restaurants and cafés.
+Jeddah is also known in the Kingdom for its shopping districts, restaurants and cafés.
 The city homes many upscale department stores and boutiques.
-Jeddah residents are a multi-ethnic mixture, which has had a major impact on Jeddah's cuisine.
+In addition, Jeddah residents are a multi-ethnic mixture, which has had a major impact on Jeddah's cuisine.

 Jeddah is one of Saudi Arabia's primary resort cities.
 It homes the Corniche (waterfront area) - the largest in the Kingdom with a rage of luxury hotels, beaches and resorts clustered around it.
 To the north of the city lies a string of cutting-edge beach resorts.
 Scuba diving is a major attraction.
 Because of Jeddah's location on the Red Sea, the flora and fauna are incredible.

 Jeddah also has some of the Kingdom's best horseback riding equestrian clubs.
-Because of its long and rich history, Jeddah is also home to about a dozen museums, with a wide variety of interests, and is considered one of the largest open-air art galleries in the world.
+Because of its long and rich history, Jeddah is also home to numerous and wide variety of interests, and is considered one of the largest open-air art galleries in the world.

-Schooling and higher education varieties in Jeddah are immense.
-There are around 2000 public and private schools for female/male students and around 20 public and governmental higher education institutions.
+Schooling and higher education opportunities in Jeddah are immense.
+There are around 2000 public and private schools for female/male students, and around 20 public and governmental higher education institutions.
 The medium of instruction in public schools is Arabic, with emphasis on English as a second language.
-However, international private schools they use English (and/or the home language) as the medium of instruction.
+However, international private schools use English (and/or the home language), as the medium of instruction.
 The medium of instruction in all higher education institutions is English and/or Arabic.